kyma-project/kyma/docs/kyma/05-01-overview.md

   - Providing overrides that change the configuration values used by one or more components.

 The list of components to deploy is defined in the [Deployment](#custom-resource-installation) custom resource (CR).
-The overrides are delivered as ConfigMaps or Secrets defined by the user before triggering the deployment.
+The overrides are delivered as a `.yaml` file defined by the user before triggering the deployment.
 The Kyma Installer reads the configuration from the Installation CR and the overrides and applies it in the deployment process.